PepperDAO/PepperDAO/README.md

 # PepperDAO

-Welcome to Pepper DAO  - A simple DAO boiler plate implementation
+Welcome to Pepper DAO  - A simple DAO boiler plate implementation with its native ERC20 Token, an Open Zeppelin based Governer implementation, and a community NFT

 To boostrap development, open up the root folder in VS Code, and you'll see two sub folders - chain and web.

-**Testing the contracts**
+**Contracts**

 Chain folder contans the Smart Contracts, mostly based on the OpenZeppelin boiler plates

-* The basic ERC20 Token (PEPDAO token in PepperDAO.sol)
+* PepperDAO.sol - The basic ERC20 Token (PEPDAO token)
-* The Governance contract (PepperGovernor.sol).
+* PepperGovernor.sol - The Governance contract
-* I also added an NFT / ERC 721 token (PepperNft.sol) -  could modify the minting logic later so that only the holders of PEEPDAO token can mint it, for perks etc
+* PepperNft.sol - An NFT / ERC 721 token -  could modify the minting logic later so that only the the community holders can mint it

 First to compile smart contracts